 This link explains what the Lutheran Church-Missouri Synod believes.
 If you aren’t familiar with Lutheran beliefs, here’s a great way to learn about them.
 There is even a link for “Frequently Asked Questions,” as well as a section on the “What About” series.
 These are invaluable resources that cover 27 different topics, such as the Bible (how we got it, how it was translated, etc), Baptism, Lutheran Worship, Creation and Evolution, and many more.

 Concordia Publishing House is the publishing house for the LCMS.
 Here you can find great resources on devotions, Bible studies, children’s books, music, and more.
-I’m a bit biased, but I hear there’s a great debut novel coming out really soon.
+I’m a bit biased, but I hear there’s a great debut novel just released in February.
 I may or may not be the author…

 And speaking of CPH, this is their blog.
 It has some great articles on various topics like marriage and Christian living, as well as keeps you informed of new releases coming out.
 It’s a wonderful resource.